leifriksheim/customel/README.md

 </p>

 ```
 Customel is just an experiment at the moment.
-Don't use in production yet.
+Don't use in production.
 ```

 > A tiny wrapper function to simplify the creation of Custom Elements/Web Components.